Overwhelmed with your child’s erratic sleep patterns and bedtime tantrums? Learn how a toddler sleep schedule can make for smoother days!

 Wondering how to tie in your toddler’s daycare or preschool schedule?
 Follow her nap schedule at daycare, even when she’s at home.

 Let’s say she takes a midday nap from 1-3pm at daycare.
 Follow that schedule on the days she’s at home, on the weekends, or during school breaks.
-This will help her body sync to consistent times to sleep, regardless of whether she’s at school or at home.
+This can help her body sync to consistent times to sleep, regardless of whether at school or home.

 Free resource: Do you struggle with getting her to take a nap?
 Grab The Five Habits That Will Make Your Child’s Naps Easier!
-Discover the five steps you need to do to finally get a break while she naps.
+Discover the five steps you need to do to finally instill healthy sleep habits.
 Join my newsletter and get your copy below:

-A quality night of sleep for a toddler usually clocks in at 11-12 hours without interruptions.
+Quality nighttime sleep for a toddler usually clocks in at 10-12 hours without interruptions.

 Even if your toddler can sleep nine hours straight, that likely isn’t enough to feel revived and ready to go for the next day.
-Similarly, clocking in 12 hours of sleep isn’t going to do her much good if she wakes up five times a night.
+Similarly, clocking in 12 hours of sleep isn’t going to do him much good if he wakes up five times a night.

-Now, if she happens to whimper and cry, or wake up but settle back to sleep, that’s okay.
+Now, if he happens to whimper and cry or wake up but settle back to sleep, that’s okay.
 But avoid frequent wake ups, taking far too long to fall back asleep, or late bedtimes and early wake ups.
-All these can shorten her sleep time or prevent her from going into deep sleep.
+All these can shorten sleep time or prevent him from going into deep sleep.

-For instance, if bedtime is at 7:30am, she should stay asleep until no earlier than 6:30am the following morning.
+For instance, if bedtime is at 7:30am, he should stay asleep until no earlier than 6:30am the following morning.

 3. Aim for a bedtime of no later than 8:30pm

 The thing is, we’re wired to function best during the day, at optimal times.
-Even people who work graveyard shifts have been found to be more exhausted and less focused than had they done the same job during daytime hours.
+Even people who work graveyard shifts are more exhausted and less focused than had they done the same job during daytime hours (source).

 In other words, it’s not just the hours of sleep you get—it’s also when you sleep that matters.